Enhanced superconducting properties of Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ films with sub-50-nm thickness

 The investigation of high-temperature superconductivity in copper-oxide materials remains one of the most captivating subjects in condensed matter physics.
-One member of the family of these superconductors, the compound Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ (Bi-2212), stands out due to its weakly coupled layered structure that gives rise to the highest anisotropy in this class of materials.
+One member of the family of these superconductors, the compound Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ (Bi-2212), stands out due to its weakly coupled layered structure that gives rise to the highest anisotropy in this class of materials.
 The unit cell of Bi-2212 is composed of two diagonally shifted subcells, each incorporating the nominal chemical formula.
 These distinctive features make it an exemplary system for exploring quasi-two-dimensional superconductivity.

-Several studies on Bi-2212 single crystals have exploited their giant anisotropy \cite{SAMO93,LATY95,HEIN99,WANG01a,BEND07,OGAW21}, revealing novel observations such as the intrinsic Josephson effect along the $c$ direction of the unit cell \cite{KLEI92,OZYU07,KLEI21} and the modified version of the dc flux transformer geometry that confirmed that superconducting vortices are effectively two dimensional, commonly referred to as `pancake vortices' \cite{SAFA92b,BUSC92}.
+Several studies on Bi-2212 single crystals have exploited their giant anisotropy \cite{SAMO93,LATY95,HEIN99,WANG01a,BEND07}, revealing novel observations such as the intrinsic Josephson effect along the $c$ direction of the unit cell \cite{KLEI92,OZYU07,KLEI21} and the modified version of the dc flux transformer geometry that confirmed that superconducting vortices are effectively two dimensional, commonly referred to as `pancake vortices' \cite{SAFA92b,BUSC92}.

 Experiments with thin Bi-2212 films, epitaxially grown on a suitable substrate, have enabled the realization of well-defined geometries but have been mainly limited to thicknesses of the superconducting layer of about 100\,nm or more \cite{SCHM90,RI94,KONS99,KONS99a,KONS00,ROSS01}.
 More recently, Bi-2212 whiskers and films with thicknesses of only a few unit cells attracted considerable interest for their enhancement of unconventional Hall effect \cite{ZHAO19}, twisted van-der-Waals \cite{ZHAO23} and surface \cite{WEI23} Josephson junctions, and studies of the Nernst effect \cite{HU24}.
 Remarkably, the most significant Nernst effect caused by the entropy transport of superconducting vortices was found in a 40-nm-thick Bi-2212 flake, surpassing the respective magnitudes in few-unit cell thin flakes and bulk materials \cite{SHOK24}.
-While commercially available superconducting-nanowire single-photon detectors (SNSPDs) are based on metallic superconductors, initial success has been reported in implementing them with Bi-2212 thin films \cite{CHAR23}.
+While commercially available superconducting-nanowire single-photon detectors (SNSPDs) are based on metallic superconductors, initial success has been reported in implementing them with thin Bi-2212 flakes {\cite{MERI23,CHAR23}}.
+Extending these concepts to very thin films with larger areas and easier fabrication options may be an interesting future development.

 Few-unit-cell thick Bi-2212 whiskers and monolayers suffer from a major drawback---their instability under ambient conditions \cite{YU19a}.
 Maintaining their integrity requires sophisticated production processes in an inert gas atmosphere and meticulous handling during transfer to measurement systems \cite{ZHAO23,SHOK24}.
 In contrast, previously investigated, about 100-nm-thin, Bi-2212 films are stable in dry air and can be handled conveniently.
 However, they are too thick for applications such as superconducting nanowire single-photon detectors and other experiments where penetration depth is a critical concern.
 Notably, it has recently been demonstrated that nanometric vortex-pinning landscapes \cite{LANG09,PEDA10,HAAG14} can be patterned with focused He-ion beams into thin YBa$_{2}$Cu$_{3}$O$_{7-\delta}$ (YBCO) films \cite{AICH19,KARR24a}.
 Current studies are underway to extend this technique to thin Bi-2212 films, which must have a thickness of less than about 50\,nm to allow full penetration of the employed 30\,keV He$^+$ ions.